WhyAreAllTheseTaken/rpgonline/README.md

 2. Extract the contents of the folder.
 3. Add the JAR files to your project classpath.
 4. Add the folder as a folder containing native files.

+# Notes
+This library was created to help with the development of certain games and to avoid having to rewrite code.